HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 ### Identity assurance

-The [SHCImmunizationDM] and [SHCCovid19LaboratoryResultObservationDM]/[SHCCovid19LaboratoryResultObservationDM] profiles include a mechanism for indicating level of identity assurance of the patient.
+The [SHCVaccinationDM] and [SHCCovid19LaboratoryResultObservationDM]/[SHCCovid19LaboratoryResultObservationDM] profiles include a mechanism for indicating level of identity assurance of the patient.
 This uses the [IdentityAssuranceLevel] value set in this format:

 ```json
 "meta": {